elegant-scipy/elegant-scipy/preface.md

 ## Getting Started

 ### Installation - Anaconda

 Throughout this book we’re going to assume that you have Python 3.4 (or a later version) and have all the major SciPy packages installed: SciPy library, NumPy, Matplotlib, IPython and pandas.
 The easiest way to get all of these components is to install the Anaconda Python distribution.
 You can download Anaconda here: https://store.continuum.io/cshop/anaconda/.
 You will also find detailed installation instructions.

+### Accessing the book materials e.g. code

+All of the code from this book is available on our GitHub repository [link]

 ### The Great Cataclysm: Python 2 vs. Python 3